BIDMCDigitalPsychiatry/LAMP-platform/docs/r.md

----
-title: Preparing to Analyze Your Data in R
+# Preparing to Analyze Your Data in R
-slug: r
----

 If you'd like to follow along with this tutorial but don't have an R development environment set up, **consider using [RStudio Cloud](https://rstudio.cloud/), a free service** from the RStudio team.